larsks/gruf/README.md

     gruf -t yaml query open here

-Gruf will first attempt to load the template `QueryResponse/yaml`, and if that fails it will look for `yaml`.
+Gruf will first attempt to load the template `QueryResponse/yaml.j2`, and if that fails it will look for `yaml.j2`.

 ## Examples